bchen41/React-Portfolio/README.md

 ## Description

 Created my first React Portfolio using React components.
 Instead of having a static portfolio, I learned about displaying different pages using components.
 React makes it so it is possible to re-use code components to increase efficiency when developing apps.
 Mobile responsiveness and UI was achieved using React Bootstrap.

+## Usage

+After cloning the repository, in the root folder, run "npm i" for the necessary npm packages that are already listed in the package.json files.
+Next, run "npm start" which will automatically open a browser tab to view this application.

 ## Screenshots